Santhoshikontheti/Eniac-Discount-Strategy/README.md

 Final recommendstions are

---> Aggressive discounts don’t work!
+--> Aggressive discounts don’t work.
---> Low to Mid discounts can increase sales &potentially better attract new customers.
+--> Low to Mid discounts can increase sales and potentially better attract new customers.
---> Top-selling products sell regardless of discounts!
+--> Top-selling products sell regardless of discounts.